Carburetion > HS4 waxstat carburetor maintenance on Austin Mini

 Op 26

-Tighten the jet adjustment nut and its spring.
+Fit the jet locking spring and screw the jet adjusting nut.
 Screw in by hand.

-Tighten the nut until the spring is completely compressed.
+Tighten the nut until the jet locking spring is completely compressed.
 Do not force it.
-We will adjust the carburetion later.
+We will tune the carburetor later.

-Tighten the nut until the spring is completely compressed.
+Tighten the nut until the jet locking spring is completely compressed.
 Do not force it.
-We will adjust the carburetion later.
+We will tune the carburetor later.

 Op 27